 Sulphur is fed into the clinker burning process via raw materials and fuels.
-Depending on their respective ing on the site location.
+Depending on their respective total up to 1.2 g/m3 depending on the site location.
 The cement industry has made great efforts to reduce SO2 emissions.
 For example, lime hydrate is utilised at 11 kiln systems to lower SO2 emissions.
+The sulphur input with the fuels is completely converted to SO2 during combustion in the rotary kiln.
+In the area of the preheater and the kiln, this SO2 reacts to form alkali sulphates, which are bound in the clinker.

-Fig. 5-5: Average $SO_2$ concentrations (year 2009) in the clean gas of 43 rotary kilns.
-In 17 cases no $SO_2$ was detected.
+Fig. 5-5: Average SO_2 concentrations (year 2010) in the clean gas of 41 rotary kilns.
+In 23 cases no SO_2 was detected.